Skip to main content

 Every state with legalized adult-use marijuana has established a plan to allocate marijuana revenue generated through the tax and fee collection.
 The plans vary widely, with some states focusing on funding education and law enforcement, while others distribute resources to localities, substance abuse programs, social equity programs, research, veteran services and others.

-Adult Use Tax fund - all funds generated from the 10% excise tax will be initially deposited in this fund and distributed quarterly as follows: 36% for the Cannabis Social Equity and Jobs fund, 36% for the Host Community Cannabis Fund (this fund will be allocated proportionally to host communities based on the volume of tax generated within their jurisdiction), 25% for the Substance Abuse and Addiction Fund and 3% for the Division of Cannabis Control and Tax Commissioner Fund.
-The state sales tax and the local sales tax will be deposited in respective general funds.
+The original adult-use marijuana law in Ohio specified that funds generated from the 10% excise tax would be distributed quarterly as follows: 36% for the Cannabis Social Equity and Jobs fund, 36% for the Host Community Cannabis Fund (this fund will be allocated proportionally to host communities based on the volume of tax generated within their jurisdiction), 25% for the Substance Abuse and Addiction Fund and 3% for the Division of Cannabis Control and Tax Commissioner Fund.
+The state sales tax and the local sales tax would be deposited in respective general funds.

 Will my locality be able to prohibit marijuana businesses?